-Mary Christina Brown is not your average downtown Angeleno.
-Point in fact, her years have culminated her into a genuine, experienced and versatile acting talent with an eclectic ethnic background that epitomizes the recognition of American diversity.
-Her father's mixture of English, Irish, Scottish, Welsh, and Dutch heritage, coupled with her mother's blend of South Korean and Japanese ethnicities along with her stepmother's own Filipino, Chinese and Spanish influences, indeed creates Brown's dynamically alluring screen presence of worldly culture.
+Mary Christina Brown is an American actress with an eclectic performing arts background.
+Her years have culminated her into a genuine, experienced and versatile acting talent with a multi-ethnic background that epitomizes the recognition of American diversity.
+Her mother's blend of South Korean and Japanese ethnicities and her father's mixture of English, Irish, Scottish, Welsh, Native American Indian, and Dutch heritage, along with her stepmother's own Filipino, Chinese, and Spanish influences, indeed creates Brown's dynamically alluring screen presence of worldly culture.

 Identity discovery in her early teen years revealed an inherent competitive drive, advancing her interest in a wide range of martial arts styles to date.
 She definitely didn't stop there either, eventually adding theater, classical vocal and instrumental training, as well as professional dance host to styles such as tap, jazz, modern, ballet, hip-hop, traditional Hawaiian and Tahitian.

-Collectively, along with characters such as that of a henchwoman, raver, courtesan, martial arts master, troubled mother and burlesque dancer, that very depth and scope she has earned, in part, hails from playing roles normally meant for men (i.e., special-ops soldier, enigmatic minimalist vengeful swordswoman, international undercover special agent, lieutenant).
+Collectively, along with characters such as that of a henchwoman, raver, courtesan, martial arts master, troubled mother, and burlesque dancer, that very depth and scope she has earned, in part, hails from playing roles normally meant for men (i.e., special-ops soldier, enigmatic minimalist vengeful swordswoman, international undercover special agent, lieutenant, deputy sheriff).

-adaptation of Max Steel and Mind Blown on SyFy.
-As well as, working internationally on Star World Asia's longest running reality competition television show, The Apartment on Netflix.
+As well as, working internationally on Star World Asia's longest-running reality competition television show, The Apartment on Netflix.

 She's a mother, an animal lover, a daughter, a friend and confidant to a deserving few, and a progressive, motivational figure to many.
 Her craft is further amplified by all aforementioned, having attained an array of values and qualities that deem her vital to any director or showrunner in search of a diverse, professional, mature, and organic performer - all of which she provenly, and continually demonstrates time and again.

-Mary Christina Brown lives in the bustling concrete jungle of downtown Los Angeles where she practices yoga, dance, voice, fight choreography, and trains in an increasing repertoire of martial arts styles, and enjoys horseback riding, the great outdoors, and SpeedBoard riding on new ESK8 adventures.
+Mary Christina Brown is living in Los Angeles --the city of makers, where she practices yoga, dance, voice, acoustic guitar, and martial arts.
+She enjoys horseback riding, hiking, and mountain biking (downhill, trail riding, & cross-country) in the great outdoors, and ESK8ing on new adventures.